golang/example/slog-handler-guide/guide.md

 For example, it doesn't quote keys that have colons in them.
 We'll call it `IndentHandler` to forestall disappointment.

+A brief aside before we start: it is tempting to embed `slog.Handler` in your custom handler and implement only the methods that you need.
+Loggers and handlers are too tightly coupled for that to work.
+You should implement all four handler methods.

 We begin with the `IndentHandler` type and the `New` function that constructs it from an `io.Writer` and options: